 Working and studying

 When studying at ITC, many of our courses allow you to work part-time (20 hours per week) during your course and in certain situations you may be able to work full-time for 12 months after you have completed your course.
 These work rights can sometimes change, so it’s always best to chat to us about your goals and plans, so we can give you the best impartial advice at the time.

-For more details about immigration requirements and advice on rights to employment in New Zealand, visit the NZ Study Work website.
+For more details about immigration requirements and advice on employment rights in New Zealand as an international student, visit this page on the NauMai NZ website.

 Links to useful info